Computations of volumes in five candidates elections: Implementations of the Lawrence algorithm and their limitations

-Since volume (lattice normalized or Euclidean) is additive on indicator functions this formula can be used for the computation of the volume of $P$:

-For a proof of the critical equation \eqref{iota} we refer the reader to Filliman \cite{Fil}.
-The volume of $R_\delta$ is obtained as a determinant:
+For mathematical details we refer the reader to Filliman \cite{Fil}.
+Details of its implementation in Normaliz are described in \cite{BVol}.

-In order to find a generic triangulation, Normaliz, following Lawrence's suggestion, first computes a triangulation $\Delta_0$ of $C^*$ and saves the induced ``hollow triangulation'' that $\Delta_0$ induces on the boundary of $C^*$.
-Then it finds a ``generic'' element $\omega\in C^*$ such that the ``star'' triangulation $\Delta$ of $C^*$ in which every simplicial cone is the pyramid with apex $\omega$ and base a simplex in the hollow triangulation is generic.
-We visualize the situation in Figure \ref{SquareDecomp}.

-Since $\omega$ almost inevitably has unpleasantly large coordinates, the simplicies $R_\delta$ have even worse rational vertices, and their volumes usually are rational numbers with very large numerators and denominators.
-This extreme arithmetical complexity makes computations with full precision sometimes impossible.
+In order to compute a ``generic triangulation'', Normaliz, following Lawrence's suggestion, finds a ``generic element'' $\omega$, which in turn induces the ``generic triangulation'' $\Delta = \Delta_\omega$.
+Since $\omega$ almost inevitably has unpleasantly large coordinates, the induced simplices $R_\delta$ have even worse rational vertices, and their volumes usually are rational numbers with very large numerators and denominators.
+This extreme arithmetical complexity makes computations with full precision sometimes very difficult on the hardware at our disposal.
 In the fixed precision mode the volumes $\vol R_\delta$ are computed precisely as rational numbers.
 But the addition of these numbers may result in gigabytes filling fractions.
-Therefore they are truncated to a fixed number of decimal digits, typically $100$ digits.
-Then the error is bounded above by $T\cdot 10^{-100}$ where $T$ is the number of simplices in the hollow triangulation.
+Therefore in order to make computations feasible the precise rational numbers are truncated to a predetermined set of exact decimal digits, which is typically $100$ digits.
+Then the error is bounded above by $T\cdot 10^{-100}$ where $T$ is the size of the ``generic triangulation'' (i.e. the total number of simplices).

+\begin{remark} Before Normaliz, the program vinci \cite{vinci} has provided an implementation of the Lawrence algorithm using floating point arithmetic.
+As it is noted by the authors in \cite{practical}, their floating point implementation is numerically unstable.
+We point out at least one possible reason for this problem, which is indicated by the above discussion.

+In any implementation of the Lawrence algorithm the alternating sum \ref{iota_vol} must be evaluated.
+When using floating point arithmetic for subtracting nearby quantities it is possible that the most significant digits are equal and they will cancel each other.
+This is a severe limitation of the floating point arithmetic that may lead to a phenomenon known as "catastrophic cancelation".
+It is a fact that, because of the relative error involved, the evaluation of a single subtraction in floating point arithmetic could produce completely meaningless digits.

+This problem is visible already when computing voting problems with $4$ candidates and only becomes worse for $5$ candidates.
+Consider the problem of comparing $4$ voting rules for $4$ candidates as it is presented in detail in \cite[Sect.\ 6.1]{Desc}.
+With its HOT algorithm vinci computes the precise associated Euclidean volume of $1.260510232743\cdot 10^{-25}$.
+At the same time, a computation with the Lawrence algorithm as it is implemented in vinci provides the erroneous value of $9.287423132835\cdot 10^{-8}$ for the same volume.
+So is clear that the results provided by the vinci implementation of the Lawrence algorithm may lack any kind of precision, therefore it does not make sense to include in this paper a benchmark of the (different) implementation of the Lawrence algorithm in vinci. \end{remark}